 Consultation workshops

-Online workshops are planned to coincide with the newly drafted documents being made available for broad stakeholder feedback.
-These sessions will provide further information about the work underway and how to have input.
+Online workshops were held in September providing further information about the work underway and how to have input.

 Online sessions